astropy/astropy/docs/time/index.rst

 yday         :class:`~astropy.time.TimeYearDayTime`             2000:001:00:00:00.000
 ===========  =================================================  ==============================

-.. note:: The :class:`~astropy.time.TimeFITS` format allows for most but not all of the the FITS standard [#]_.
-It also supports the ``LOCAL`` timescale.
-Furthermore, FITS supports some deprecated names for timescales; these are translated to the formal names upon initialization.
+.. note:: The :class:`~astropy.time.TimeFITS` format implements most of the FITS standard [#]_, including support for the ``LOCAL`` timescale.
+   Note, though, that FITS supports some deprecated names for timescales;
+   these are translated to the formal names upon initialization.
 Furthermore, any specific realization information, such as ``UT(NIST)`` is stored only as long as the time scale is not changed.
 .. [#] `Rots et al. 2015, A&A 574:A36 <http://adsabs.harvard.edu/abs/2015A%26A...574A..36R>`_

 Changing format